afigegoznaet/YAC_Commander/README.md

 Known issues:
 * Dir doesn't refresh if some action is performed in the other tab

 # NEED VOLUNTEERS!
-TESTERS and DEVELOPERS and IDEAS
+TESTERS, DEVELOPERS and IDEAS